ibm-cloud-docs/language-translator/information-security.md

 The {{site.data.keyword.languagetranslatorshort}} service temporarily caches translation data from translation requests and stores training data that is used to create custom models.

-### Translation data
+### Translation data and documents

 When you send text to {{site.data.keyword.languagetranslatorshort}} in the **Translate** method, the service caches the source text and the translation result to improve performance when it receives the same text in subsequent **Translate** requests.
 Cached translation text is deleted only after it is not used for a period of 15 days.

+Documents that are submitted to the service for translation through the **Translate document** method are stored internally to provide the translated file, and to support additional **Translate document** requests by reference to the original uploaded document.
+The original document and any associated translated documents are deleted only after they are not used in subsequent **Translate document** requests for a period of 15 days.
+The **Delete document** method can be used to delete documents before the deletion deadline.

+Translation data and documents are encrypted at rest and on wire when stored and in transit.

 ### Custom model training data

 When you train a custom model, the training data that you use to create the model is stored to provide you with the custom model.
+When stored, custom models and training data are encrypted at rest.
 The training data persists in storage until the model is deleted with the **Delete model** method.

 Custom models can only be deleted at the model level.
 Component data used to create a custom model cannot be deleted.
 If you use personal data when creating a custom model, a separate custom model must be created for each customer and the model `name` labeled to identify the customer so it can be deleted if requested.